-This highlights the need to identify and assess what employee benefits resonate well with the employees, in other words, what provides value and appeasement to the employees.
-It is essential for employers to properly design their strategies for benefits administration.
+This highlights the need to identify and assess what benefits resonate well with the employees, in other words, what provides value and appeasement to the employees.
+Employers need to design their strategies for benefits administration properly.

-For civilian workers, the average cost of benefits plus compensation averaged USD 40.90 per hour, and for pure benefits cost, the average cost is $12.74.
+For civilian workers, the average cost of benefits plus compensation averaged USD 40.90 per hour; for pure benefits, the average cost is $12.74.

 Finally, for state and local government workers, the average cost of benefits per employee for private organizations averaged USD 55.47 per hour, including salary costs and $21.45 for benefits alone.

 According to the Bureau of Labor Statistics, total employee benefits costs are comprised of 5 major categories and include 18 costs:

 Paid leave – vacation, holiday, sick, and personal leave;

 Supplemental pay – overtime and premium, shift differentials, and nonproduction bonuses;

 Insurance – life, health, short-term and long-term disability;